Warner Bros. Discovery (WBD) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the operator of cable TV channels such as TLC and Animal Planet had gained 2.04% in the past month.
-In that same time, the Consumer Discretionary sector gained 5.96%, while the S&P 500 gained 6.17%.
+Coming into today, shares of the operator of cable TV channels such as TLC and Animal Planet had lost 3% in the past month.
+In that same time, the Consumer Discretionary sector gained 2.89%, while the S&P 500 gained 3.31%.

-Investors will be hoping for strength from Warner Bros.
-Discovery as it approaches its next earnings release, which is expected to be May 5, 2023.
-In that report, analysts expect Warner Bros.
-Discovery to post earnings of $0.27 per share.
-This would mark a year-over-year decline of 60.87%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $10.7 billion, up 238.58% from the year-ago period.
+Warner Bros.
+Discovery will be looking to display strength as it nears its next earnings release, which is expected to be May 5, 2023.
+The company is expected to report EPS of $0.21, down 69.57% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $10.63 billion, up 236.51% from the prior-year quarter.

-Any recent changes to analyst estimates for Warner Bros.
-Discovery should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Warner Bros.
+Discovery.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 9.02% higher within the past month.
+The Zacks Consensus EPS estimate has moved 1.92% lower within the past month.
 Warner Bros.
 Discovery is currently a Zacks Rank #3 (Hold).

-Digging into valuation, Warner Bros.
-Discovery currently has a Forward P/E ratio of 12.02.
-This represents a discount compared to its industry's average Forward P/E of 12.55.
+In terms of valuation, Warner Bros.
+Discovery is currently trading at a Forward P/E ratio of 12.49.
+Its industry sports an average Forward P/E of 12.54, so we one might conclude that Warner Bros.
+Discovery is trading at a discount comparatively.

-Meanwhile, WBD's PEG ratio is currently 2.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Broadcast Radio and Television industry currently had an average PEG ratio of 1.54 as of yesterday's close.
+We can also see that WBD currently has a PEG ratio of 2.08.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Broadcast Radio and Television industry currently had an average PEG ratio of 1.55 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report